MadBomber/agent99/README.md

 Agent99 is a Ruby-based framework for building and managing AI agents in a distributed system.
 It provides a robust foundation for creating intelligent agents that can communicate, discover each other, and perform various tasks.

+## Hype!

+🌟 **Introducing Agent99**: Your Friendly Ruby Sidekick for Building Intelligent Software Agents! 🌟

+Do you ever miss the charm and wit of Barbara Feldon's iconic character from *Get Smart*?
+Just as Agent 99 was always ready to tackle mischief and save the day, **Agent99** is here to help you create your very own software agents that can communicate, collaborate, and conquer tasks in a smart and efficient way!

+### Why Choose Agent99?

+🔍 **Independent Agents, Unified Communication**: Say goodbye to complex service orchestration!
+Agent99 empowers you to build micro-services that communicate seamlessly through a robust peer-to-peer messaging network.
+Each agent operates independently while working together like a well-oiled machine!

+🤖 **Smart Automation for the Modern Age**: In the era of AI, why settle for less?
+With Agent99, you can develop software agents that respond intelligently to incoming requests—just like a secret agent reacting to their next mission!
+Deploy your own digital spies to gather data, complete tasks, and more.

+📦 **Quick Setup & Easy Integration**: Just like Agent 99’s quick thinking, our library is designed for rapid development.
+Get up and running in no time, whether you’re building a small project or an enterprise-level solution!

+### Features that Make Agent99 a Must-Have:

+- 🌐 **Peer-to-Peer Messaging**: Ensure that your agents can communicate effortlessly, just like Agent 99 and Max.
+- 🚀 **Agile Development**: Design and deploy agents at lightning speed, giving you the freedom to innovate.
+- 🔒 **Secure Communication**: Built with security in mind, because even our agents deserve to keep their secrets safe.
+- 📊 **Scalability**: Expand your network of agents as your needs grow—no mission is too big!

+### Get Smart!
+Join the Revolution!

+Whether you’re a seasoned Ruby developer or just getting started, Agent99 provides the tools you need to build your very own quirky, intelligent agents.
+Just like Agent 99, your agents will be clever, adaptable, and ready to tackle any challenge!

+### How to Get Started:

+1. **Install**: Simply add Agent99 to your Gemfile and run `bundle install`.
+2. **Create an Agent**: Use our simple API to define and deploy your first agent.
+3. **Watch Them Work**: Sit back and relax as your agents spring into action, communicating with one another to accomplish tasks that would impress even the chief of CONTROL!

+### Spread the Word!

+**Join the Agent99 community** on GitHub and share your experiences, tips, and feedback.
+Let’s build a world of smart agents together!
+And remember, just like Agent 99 always had Max’s back, we’ve got yours during your development journey.

+🕵️‍♂️ **Become an Agent!** Dive into the world of Agent99 today: [GitHub Repository](#) 📖

+**Agent99** – Because when it comes to building software agents, it's all about being smart!

+... end of the Hype; now back to normal.

 ## Features

 - Agent Lifecycle Management: Easy setup and teardown of agents